osengaa10/langGraph-clinical-trials-coordinator/clinical_trials.md

-Based on the provided medical report, I've identified two clinical trials that may be suitable for the patient:
+Based on the provided medical report, the most relevant clinical trials for this patient are:

-1. **NCT05316155: Phase 1 Study of Erdafitinib Intravesical Delivery System (TAR-210) in Participants With Non-Muscle-Invasive or Muscle-Invasive Bladder Cancer and Selected FGFR Mutations or Fusions**

-This trial is a good fit for the patient due to the following reasons:

-* The patient has muscle-invasive bladder cancer and an FGFR3 mutation, which matches the trial's inclusion criteria.
-* The trial is investigating the safety and efficacy of Erdafitinib, an FGFR inhibitor, which is a suitable treatment option for the patient given their mutation status.
-* The trial allows for patients with stage 2 chronic kidney disease, which is consistent with the patient's medical history.

-Expected outcome:
-The primary outcome of this trial is to assess the safety of Erdafitinib, and the expected outcome for the patient would be to receive a treatment that targets their specific mutation, potentially leading to improved disease control and survival.

-Possible risks:
-The trial's exclusion criteria mention that participants with prior treatment with a pan-FGFR inhibitor are not eligible.
-However, this is not applicable to our patient.
-Other potential risks include adverse events related to the treatment, such as skin rash, nail changes, or eye problems, which are common side effects of FGFR inhibitors.
+1. **NCT06511648: A Phase 2, Open-label, Multi-centre, Multi-national Interventional Trial to Evaluate the Efficacy and Safety of Erdafitinib (ERDA) Monotherapy and Erdafitinib (ERDA) and Cetrelimab (CET) Combination as Neoadjuvant Treatment in Cisplatin-ineligible Patients With Muscle-invasive Bladder Cancer (MIBC) Whose Tumours Express Fibroblast Growth Factor Receptor ( FGFR ) Gene Alterations**

+This trial is relevant because the patient has muscle-invasive bladder cancer (MIBC) with a confirmed FGFR3 mutation, and the trial is specifically designed for patients with FGFR gene alterations.
+The trial aims to evaluate the efficacy and safety of erdafitinib monotherapy and combination therapy with cetrelimab as neoadjuvant treatment in cisplatin-ineligible patients.

+Expected outcome: The trial aims to determine the pathological complete response (pCR) and pathological downstaging response (<ypT2) in patients treated with erdafitinib monotherapy and combination therapy.

+Possible risks: The trial may involve risks associated with erdafitinib and cetrelimab, such as adverse reactions, allergic reactions, and interactions with other medications.

+Contact information:
+Isabel Grau - CONTACT
+Phone: 0034610286915, Email: trialmanager@sogug.es

-2. **NCT05544552: A Multicenter, Open-label Phase 1/2 Study of TYRA-300 in Advanced Urothelial Carcinoma and Other Solid Tumors With Activating FGFR3 Gene Alterations (SURF301)**
+2. **NCT05544552: A Multicenter, Open-label Phase 1/2 Study of TYRA300 in Advanced Urothelial Carcinoma and Other Solid Tumors With Activating FGFR3 Gene Alterations (SURF301)**

-This trial may also be suitable for the patient due to the following reasons:

-* The patient has muscle-invasive bladder cancer and an FGFR3 mutation, which matches the trial's inclusion criteria.
-* The trial is investigating the safety and efficacy of TYRA-300, an FGFR3-selective tyrosine kinase inhibitor, which is a suitable treatment option for the patient given their mutation status.

-Expected outcome:
-The primary outcome of this trial is to assess the safety and efficacy of TYRA-300, and the expected outcome for the patient would be to receive a treatment that targets their specific mutation, potentially leading to improved disease control and survival.

-Possible risks:
-The trial's exclusion criteria mention that participants with uncontrolled cardiovascular disease or active brain metastases are not eligible.
-However, this is not applicable to our patient.
-Other potential risks include adverse events related to the treatment, such as skin rash, nail changes, or eye problems, which are common side effects of FGFR inhibitors.

-In conclusion, both trials (NCT05316155 and NCT05544552) may be suitable options for the patient, given their muscle-invasive bladder cancer and FGFR3 mutation.
-However, it's essential to carefully review the trial's inclusion and exclusion criteria, as well as the potential risks and benefits, before making a final decision.
+This trial is relevant because the patient has urothelial carcinoma with an FGFR3 gene mutation, and the trial is specifically designed for patients with activating FGFR3 gene alterations.

+Expected outcome: The trial aims to determine the maximum tolerated doses (MTD) and recommended Phase 2 dose (R2PD) of TYRA300, as well as the overall response rate (ORR) in patients with advanced urothelial carcinoma and other solid tumors.

+Possible risks: The trial may involve risks associated with TYRA300, such as adverse reactions, allergic reactions, and interactions with other medications.

+Contact information:
+Grace Indyk - CONTACT
+Phone: (619)728-4805, Email: TyraClinicalTrials@tyra.bio

+It's essential to note that the patient should discuss the details of each trial with their healthcare provider to determine which trial is the best fit for their specific medical needs and circumstances.